Grief Counseling for Complicated Loss, Guilt, & Emotional Overwhelm

 • Parts Work (IFS)

-Helps you understand the different parts of you—like the one that overthinks, feels guilty, or shuts down—so they stop pulling you in different directions.
+Helps you understand your different parts (the one that overthinks, feels guilty, or shuts down) so you trust yourself again.

 Common Questions About Grief Counseling